liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. practical matters
 1. resilience towards failures
 1. never-ceasing
-1. sustainable use of nature resources
 1. stick in my mind
-1. an area of outstanding nature beauty
 1. facts and the deeper insights they represent
 1. dietary stress
 1. I meant nothing in particular by this remark